QuantumVoxel/quantum-voxel/README.md

 A voxel game that aims to do stuff differently.

+## Download & Play
+You can [open in the Itch.io App](itch://games/2401600) to play it.
+The link requires [the itch.io app](https://itch.io/app).
+Downloading & running manually is discouraged due to issues with the game closing.
+So having a way to force close the game is recommended.
+(E.g., running from cmd/terminal or running with the launcher)

 ## Build From Source
 *Coming Soon* <!--Or maybe not?
 Who knows lmao-->